Standard Use Cases

 From the point of view of SoftMotion, the control, as well as the state of the mechanical brake, does not depend on the state of the drive or the running motion.

-Switching the control mode
+Changing the controller mode

 With the SMC_SetControllerMode